 Based on a popular series of video games from the ‘80s and early ‘90s, Castlevania offers a fresh new take on the story of Dracula.
 The show starts with an angry mob burning a woman suspected of witchcraft at the stake.
 Afterward, the woman is identified as Lisa Tepes, the beloved wife of Count Vlad Dracula Tepes.
 Once the news of his wife’s death reaches Dracula, he puts a curse on the town and all the inhabitants of Wallachia.
 An army of demons and monsters begin terrorizing the townsfolk until the legendary monster hunter Simon Belmont starts fighting back.
 With the help of mysterious sorceress Sypha Belnades and Dracula’s half-vampire, half-human son Alucard, Simon attempts to kill Dracula, once and for all.

 Loaded with a stunning cast of voice actors, Castlevania is one of the highest-rated anime shows currently available on Netflix.
-The show is also a Netflix original series and already has three seasons under its belt.
+The show is also a Netflix original series and already has four seasons under its belt.

 4. Devilman Crybaby